Staff

 Using the strength-based perspective, David utilizes Cognitive Behavioral Therapy (CBT), problem solving models, and motivational interviewing to partner with and assist clients to identify a problem, create an action plan to solve it, and implement the solution to achieve the desired outcomes.
 David has experience working with clients who have behavioral issues, and he strongly believes that every individual has the resilience to not only bounce back from difficult experiences, but also experience profound personal growth.

 David is fluent in both English and Swahili.
+At this time, David is accepting clients interested in telehealth services only.

 Marc McElligott, LSW